online5/LSP_ASSIGNMENTS/README.md

 # LSP_ASSIGNMENTS
-All assignments of linux system programming subject Will add soon the topics which is to be added.
+All assignments of linux system programming subject.
-#LSP